-Change of major from ASU Main to ASU West
+Change of major from one ASU campus to another

-Currently enrolled ASU Main degree-seeking students who want to relocate to an ASU West degree program should contact an academic advisor at ASU West for the appropriate procedures.
-Acceptance to an ASU West degree program requires the student to meet the prerequisites for entry to the student's choice of major as stated in the appropriate catalog.
-Students should be aware that certain requirements (e.g., the minimum number of upper-division semester hours to graduate) differ between ASU West and ASU Main.
+Currently enrolled degree-seeking students at another ASU campus who want to relocate to a West campus degree program should contact an academic advisor at the West campus for the appropriate procedures.
+Acceptance to a West campus degree program requires the student to meet the prerequisites for entry to the student's choice of major as stated in the appropriate catalog.
+Students should be aware that certain requirements (e.g., the minimum number of upper-division semester hours to graduate) differ between ASU's campuses.